Home Buying #Industry News #Real Estate

 Much like the global economic landscape, Canada’s economy is constantly in flux.
 The Gross Domestic Product (GDP) serves as a reliable indicator, providing insights and data into the economic health and prospects of the Canadian economy.

-The most recent figures indicate that GDP increased by 0.1% in March, following a 0.2% contraction in February.
-The quarterly report released on May 30th revealed that GDP grew 0.5% in the first quarter of 2025.
+The most recent figures indicate that GDP declined by 0.1% in April, following a 0.2% increase in March.
+The quarterly report, released on May 30th, revealed that the GDP grew 0.5% in the first quarter of 2025.
 This post provides a greater understanding of Statistics Canada’s latest numbers and their implications for borrowers in the Canadian market.

 Key Takeaways

-• The latest GDP numbers show the Canadian economy grew 0.1% in March.
+- The latest GDP numbers show the Canadian economy shrank 0.1% in April.

-• Preliminary estimates indicate that the economy is expected to grow by 0.1% in April.
+- Preliminary estimates indicate that the economy is expected to decline by 0.1% in May.

 We’re curious…